 In the 1980s and 90s, when the word “welcoming” became a code word for lesbian, gay, and bisexual people, the Unitarian Universalist Association launched a Welcoming Congregation Program to help us learn how to undo homophobia—and later, transphobia (prejudice against transgender people)—in our hearts and minds, our congregations, and our communities.
 The Unitarian Church of South Australia is currently working towards recognition of Welcoming Congregation status.

 For more information about Welcoming Congregations, please visit: https://www.uua.org/lgbtq/welcoming/program

-At least five community demonstrations and vigils in support of human rights for refugees were supported by Unitarians, with our representation at such events ranging from five to sixteen people.
-T-shirts, placards and a new banner with the UU social justice message 'Standing on the Side of Love' were on display at most of these events.
+Community demonstrations and vigils in support of human rights for refugees were supported by Unitarians, with our representation at such events ranging from five to sixteen people.
+T-shirts, placards and a banner with the UU social justice message 'Standing on the Side of Love' were on display at most of these events.
 Within days of one of these events, which was replicated nationally, the Australian Government announced that it was almost doubling Australia’s refugee intake for the year.
 It has been reported that in arriving at this decision, three Ministers in Cabinet pointed to those vigils as evidence that the community wanted to do more.